cczona/code-of-conduct-diffinator/CONTRIBUTING.md

   * Remove any forced line breaks _within_ text, such as within paragraphs

   * Add newline _between_ text, such as between titles or paragraphs

+  * Follow the Unix line ending convention ("LF").
+If editing on Windows, use a text editor that can convert Windows line endings ("CR+LF") to the Unix line endings.
+Another option is to have Git convert line endings upon commit: https://help.github.com/articles/dealing-with-line-endings/